 Our History Is Our Future

 KHS works to empower Kentuckians by helping them become excited about history and to want to discover and understand their past, then put that awareness to work in making informed choices for the future.

-- Dedicated 37 new markers, honoring everything from Odd Fellows to a Medal of Honor hero and more.
+- Dedicated 38 new markers in 22 counties.
 To date, 2,400+ markers help illuminate Kentucky’s complex story.